 Whether it’s for an anniversary or your first weekend getaway together, Chicago has tons of romantic spots for couples.
 Start your staycation with an interactive cooking lesson, followed by cocktails with a view.
 Then get some culture with one of the world’s most prestigious art collections and a taste of Chicago’s vibrant music scene.

-- After lunch, visit the newly reopened Art Institute of Chicago.
+- After lunch, visit the Art Institute of Chicago.
 Even if you’ve been before, the museum’s massive collection means there’s always something new to see.
 Wander through their famous Impressionist rooms (one of the largest collections outside of The Louvre in Paris) before checking out their recently extended special exhibit El Greco: Ambition and Defiance.

 Family staycation in Chicago